share-secrets-safely/cli/doc/src/vault/first-steps.md

 There are various ways to add new resources...

-...from existing files.
+...by gathering output from a program...

 ```bash,use=as-tester,exec
 echo hi | sy vault add :from-program
 ```

-...by gathering output from a program.
+...or from existing files.

 ```bash,use=as-tester,exec
 sy vault add $SRC_DIR/README.md:README.md